Gerry Anderson

 Anderson's first television production was the 1957 Roberta Leigh children's series The Adventures of Twizzle (1957–58).
-Torchy the Battery Boy (1960), Four Feather Falls (1960), Supercar (1961–62) and Fireball XL5 (1962–63) followed later, both series breaking into the U.S. television market in the early 1960s.
+Torchy the Battery Boy (1960), and Four Feather Falls (1960) followed.
+Supercar (1961–62) and Fireball XL5 (1962–63) came next, both series breaking into the U.S. television market in the early 1960s.
 In the mid-1960s Anderson produced his most successful series, Thunderbirds.
-Other television productions of the 1960s include Stingray, Captain Scarlet and the Mysterons and Joe 90.
+Other television productions of the period included Stingray, Captain Scarlet and the Mysterons and Joe 90.

-Anderson also wrote and produced several feature films.
+Anderson also wrote and produced several feature films, including Doppelgänger (aka Journey to the Far Side of the Sun, 1969).
 Following a shift towards live-action productions in the 1970s, he had a long and successful association with media impresario Lew Grade and Grade's company ITC, continuing until the second series of Space: 1999.

-After a career lull when a number of new series concepts failed to get off the ground, his career began a new phase in the early 1980s when audience nostalgia for his earlier Supermarionation series (prompted by Saturday morning re-runs in Britain and Australia) led to new Anderson productions being commissioned.
-Later projects include a 2005 CG remake of Captain Scarlet entitled Gerry Anderson's New Captain Scarlet.
+After a lull in which a number of new series failed to materialise, Anderson began a new phase in his career the early 1980s, when nostalgia for his earlier Supermarionation series, prompted by Saturday morning re-runs in Britain and Australia, led to new commissions.
+Later projects included a 2005 CG remake of Captain Scarlet titled New Captain Scarlet.
+Anderson died in 2012.

 Early life

 Gerald Alexander Abrahams was born in the Elizabeth Garrett Anderson and Obstetric Hospital in Bloomsbury, London, and spent the early years of his life in Kilburn, and Neasden, London.
 He was educated at Kingsgate Infants School in Kilburn and Braintcroft Junior and Senior schools in Neasden, prior to winning a scholarship to Willesden County Grammar School.
 His parents were Deborah (née Leonoff) and Joseph Abrahams.

-Anderson's Jewish paternal grandfather had the surname Bieloglovski.
-He fled from an area near the Poland–Russia border and settled in London; his name was changed to "Abrahams" by an immigration official upon his arrival in 1895.
-Anderson's Jewish mother Deborah changed the family name to "Anderson" in 1939.

 At the start of the Second World War, Gerry Anderson's elder brother, Lionel, volunteered for service in the Royal Air Force (RAF); he was stationed in the United States for advanced training.
 Lionel often wrote letters to his family, and in one letter described a US Army Air Forces air base called Thunderbird Field, the name of which stayed in his younger brother's memory.
 Lionel was killed in action on 27 April 1944 when his de Havilland Mosquito was shot down over the Netherlands.

 On 16 October 1952, Anderson married Betty Wrightman (1929–2021).
-They had two daughters, Linda (b.
-1954) and Joy (b.
-1957).
+They had two daughters.

+In 1960, Anderson married Sylvia (née Thomas), with whom they had a son, Dr. Gerry Anderson Jr. (1967–2023), before divorcing in 1981.